ishaaq34/chipseq-tutorial-readthedocs/docs/index.md

 > [!NOTE]
 > **Up Next:** Before diving into analysis, we'll set up your computational environment with the bioinformatics tools you'll need throughout this tutorial.

+??? note "Up Next"
+    Before diving into analysis, we'll set up your computational environment with the bioinformatics tools you'll need throughout this tutorial.